 That’s why you should always enable the “Erase Data” option found in the Touch ID & Passcode menu, which erases all of the data stored on the device after 10 failed passcode attempts.

 A Custom Alphanumeric Code also significantly improves your device’s security.
-Apple says a 6-digit alphanumeric passcode that includes lower-case letters and numbers would take approximately five years to crack if every possible combination was attempted.
+Apple says a six-digit alphanumeric passcode that includes lower-case letters and numbers would take approximately five years to crack if every possible combination was attempted.

-When Do I Encrypt my iPhone’s Data?
+When do I encrypt my iPhone’s data?

 You just did.
 When you set a passcode for your iOS device, you automatically enabled the encryption process.
 Once your passcode is set, your device is encrypted.
 It will remain encrypted until you disable your passcode.